Giving Tuesday is on November 28, and the end of the year is following close behind: ‘Tis the season for annual appeal letters flooding your inbox!

 - Be transparent.
-Prove to donors, both individual and corporate, that you’ll use their money wisely through documented achievements.
+Prove to individual and corporate donors that you’ll use their money wisely through documented achievements.

 - Communicate.
-Consider ongoing communication through email or other media channels to actively and consistently highlight successes and fund uses.
+Consider ongoing communication through email or other media channels to highlight successes and spending both actively and consistently.

 - Number sense.
-Present your healthy service expense ratio (the same one that is publicly reported on Form 990), to demonstrate funds are used for the mission, rather than administration.
+Present your healthy service expense ratio (the same one publicly reported on Form 990) to demonstrate funds are used for the mission rather than administration.

 - Promote.
 Highlight unrestricted corporate donors in your newsletters.
-Give those donors an extra plug and maybe others will allocate their donations, accordingly.
-Every corporation likes to see their logo in print… just don’t make logo soup!
+Give those donors an extra plug and maybe others will allocate their donations accordingly.
+Every corporation likes to see their logo on display…just don’t make logo soup!

-Renée Smyth is the Executive Vice President and Chief Experience and Marketing Officer at Camden National Bank.
-She chairs their Donation Committee and is President of The Bank of Maine Foundation.
-She is also Secretary of The Maine Women’s Fund Board of Directors and volunteers her time and energy with numerous nonprofit organizations.
+Renée Smyth is the executive vice president and chief experience and marketing officer at Camden National Bank.
+She chairs their Donation Committee and is president of The Bank of Maine Foundation.
+She actively volunteers her time and energy with numerous nonprofit organizations.